eclectic-coding/my-contributions/README.md

 # My Contributions

 Welcome to my corner of GitHub.
 I am cataloging my Open Source Contributions in this repository.
-This contributions do not include my own project but instead list all of the Pull Request I have contributed to other projects.
+These contributions do not include my own project but instead list all of the Pull Request I have contributed to other projects.

 I have tried to differentiate my activity at each repo but it is difficult to go back and categorize, but going forward I will.